maandrews/Miscellaneous-Projects/README.md

 # Miscellaneous-Projects
 Miscellaneous projects in image processing, multi-threading, text mining, etc.

+Image Processing - Gaussian Blur

+• Program that applies Gaussian blurring to an image.
+Here, instead of using box blur (2D kernel), we use an improved algorithm where we make 2 passes using a 1D kernel.
+This brings the runtime down to O(width•height•radius), instead of radius^2.

 Call Center Simulation

 • A program that simulates a type of call center.
 Uses multi-threading and semaphores.